Illinois Sports Betting Handle Drops in July, But Still Finishes 3rd Nationally

 NFL Will Help the Numbers

 Although just preseason NFL betting will show up in the August numbers, when Illinois does report September numbers, it should see a huge increase.
+With the best Illinois sportsbook promos we've seen all year coming out for NFL season, the numbers should look better.

 According to GeoComply, a geolocation firm, Illinois had the fifth-highest volume of NFL betting over the opening weekend.
 It probably helped that the Chicago Bears were at home and beat the San Francisco 49ers, 19-10, on Sunday.